 A change in ownership requires execution of a new HAP contract.
-Pensacola Housing and the new owner may, however, complete Pensacola Housing's HAP Contract Addendum, which will affirm the new owner's agreement with the HAP contract(s) already in effect for the affected families, and the new owner's willingness to be bound by the terms of the existing HAP contract.
+The HAP contract is transferrable under federal regulations after the new owner has provided proof of ownership.
+Pensacola Housing and the new owner maywill, however, complete Pensacola Housing's HAP Contract Addendum, which will affirm the new owner's acceptance of agreement with the HAP contract(s) already in effect for the affected family or families, and the new owner's willingness to be bound by the terms of the existing HAP contract.